eliassona/bchain/README.md

 # bchain

-A Clojure API for blockchain.info
+A Clojure wrapper API for blockchain.info

 ## Usage
 Add the following line to your leinigen dependencies: